 MN Fall Foliage Colors: Pillsbury State Forest

 The Pillsbury State Forest offers colorful scenery and safe social distancing activities for the Fall.
 Take a peaceful Fall Colors Tour drive that passes multiple lakes and travels through the center of Pillsbury State Forest which offers hiking trails, fishing, and even horseback riding.
-Bring the family out this Fall for a social distancing activity that the whole family can enjoy.
 Points of interest include Outback Trail Rides, Cragun’s Resort, Maddens On Gull Lake, Gull Four Seasons Resort, Quarterdeck Resort, Sandy Beach Resort, Grand View Lodge, and Lost Lake Lodge.

 From Highway 371 and 210 intersection in Brainerd, go north approximately five miles to County Road 77 and travel west.
 County Road 77 takes you west to the south shore of Gull Lake.
 (For more attractions along the first portion of this route, refer to the first part of our Gull Lake tour.)